Quickstart¶

 print(f"Loss: {lossval}")

-Loss: 1.5509734922469067
+Loss: 1.5509735579348392

 Handling Operator Parameters¶

-, these parameters can be discretization-dependent, adapting based on the specific method in use.
+Operators in computational methods often have associated parameters that are critical to their computation.
+In jaxdf, these parameters can be discretization-dependent, adapting based on the specific method in use.

-For instance, the laplacian
+For instance, the laplacian operator:

-, it's implemented using a stencil. - For
+FiniteDifferences, it's implemented using a stencil. - For

-, it relies on transformations of thek-axis
+FourierSeries, it relies on transformations of the spatial frequency axis (k-axis).

 # Get the operator parameters for a FiniteDifferences field